Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Buying one combined supplement can sometimes be more cost-effective than purchasing separate products.
 By combining multivitamins and omega-3, manufacturers reduce packaging and marketing expenses, savings that can then be passed on to the consumer.

-Cons of Combined Gummy Supplements
+Cons of Combined Supplements

 Nutrient Absorption